Loading page... Wait Bar Animation

 Every Night a World, Every Morning a Circus

 In the evening a strange thing happened: the twenty families became one family, the Children were the children of all.
 The loss of home became one loss, and the Golden Time in the West was one dream.
-And it might be that a sick child threw despair into the hearts of twenty families, of a hundred people; that a birth there in a tent kept a hundred people quiet and awestruck trough the night and filled a hundred people with the birth-joy in the morning.
+And it might be that a sick child threw despair into the hearts of twenty families, of a hundred people; that a birth there in a tent kept a hundred people quiet and awestruck through the night and filled a hundred people with the birth-joy in the morning.
 Every night a world created, friends made and enemies established; a world complete with braggarts and with cowards, with quiet men, with humble men, with kindly men.
 Every night relationships that make a world; and every morning the world torn down like a circus.

 ― John Steinbeck, The Grapes of Wrath